mitcki/d23/_f/toystory.md

 layout: fact
 year:
 title: Toy Story
-fact: The actor John Ratzenberger has appeared in every Pixar film.
-Can you name all his characters?
+fact: The actor John Ratzenberger has appeared in 22 Pixar films, beginning with Toy Story in 1995.
 share-url: /f/toystory-share.html
 ---